stemarcotti/singularity-introduction/episodes/singularity-files.md

 ## Binding additional host system directories to the container

 We may sometimes want to work with datasets or scripts stored in shared locations, using the container.
-For example, in the `/datasets/hpc_training/sample-files/arrayjob/` folder contains some toy data files.
+For example, the `/datasets/hpc_training/sample-files/arrayjob/` folder contains some toy data files.

 Let's say we wanted to analyse these files using a container based on the `hello-world.sif` container image.